 Effectively our goal is to create more contrast between lit and shadowed areas but it can be rarely achieved by simply bumping up the global contrast.
 More often we have to take a more local approach, lightening selective strands and darkening others.

-After commencing a basic clean-up, removing the stray hairs and addressing the inconsistencies in the hair luminosity we often proceed to adding volume to the hair via dodging and burning with a round soft brush.
-This may result in the added highlights being too uniform and the hair losing it’s natural feel.
+After commencing a basic clean-up, removing the stray hairs and addressing the inconsistencies in the hair luminosity we often proceed to add volume to the hair via dodging and burning with a round soft brush.
+This may result in the added highlights being too uniform and the hair losing its natural feel.